mfacar/controltag/README.md

 > These resources are not inside of this source code.<br />
 > All code described below should be executed under `app` folder<br />

+This repository contains the following folders:
+.<br />
+├── app       # Executable files for reproduce the experiment<br />
+├── data      # Inputs files to training of models and trained models<br />
+├── datasets  # Methods for dataframes generation<br />
+├── graphics  # Methods for display training graphs<br />
+├── model     # Methods for creation and training of models<br />
+├── tests     # Methods for test best model<br />
+├── util      # Utility methods for pre-processing text<br />
+└── Anxiety_training_notebook.ipynb # Original notebook of experimentation<br />

 ### Running the best model

 With a text phrase as input, we will generate an output that contains an estimation of anxiety level present in the text between five categories (none, mild, moderate, moderately severe, severe)